 Dividend Informer User Guide

 The Dividend Informer delivers regular research and analysis on securities that provide a combination of income and long-term appreciation.
 On a regular basis our professional stock analysts publish at least one detailed, high-quality, income-oriented stock idea for subscribers.
 These in-depth research reports will be exclusive to the Dividend Informer newsletter.
-All content is produced by Provident Investment Management, Inc., a Registered Investment Advisory firm since 1981.
+All analysis is produced by Provident Investment Management, Inc., a Registered Investment Advisory firm since 1981.

 In the Dividend Informer you will discover actionable opportunities for your portfolio, through investing in growing companies with a track record of offering regular, increasing capital return in addition to potential for share price growth.